+Option Description

-Option Description -? or -h Displays a usage message and exits.
-If you specify either of these options, all other options and input text are ignored. -f Runs the network proxy in the foreground.
+-? or -h Displays a usage message and exits.
+If you specify either of these options, all other options and input text are ignored.

+-f Runs the network proxy in the foreground.
 Required at the command prompt , unless using only the -?, -h, -argchg, -viewarg, -install, or -uninstall options.
 For example, dpcproxy -f -p 623.
-Note that when supplying options in the Windows Service Control Manager or the Linux script cliservice, the -f option cannot be used. -p port Specifies an alternate port at which the network proxy listens for incoming client connections.
-By default, the network proxy listens on port 623, which is a privileged port in most operating systems. -L Forces the network proxy to accept connections only from the local host address (127.0.0.1).
-This option prevents this instance of the network proxy from providing services to systems other than the local system. -l language Localizes (displays in a specific language) messages and dates sent to a network proxy client.
+Note that when supplying options in the Windows operating system Service Control Manager or the Linux script cliservice, the -f option cannot be used

+-p port Specifies an alternate port at which the network proxy listens for incoming client connections.
+By default, the network proxy listens on port 623, which is a privileged port in most operating systems.

+-L Forces the network proxy to accept connections only from the local host address (127.0.0.1).
+This option prevents this instance of the network proxy from providing services to systems other than the local system.

+-1 language Localizes (displays in a specific language) messages and dates sent to a network proxy client.
 If you do not use this option, the network proxy detects the language from the Operating System.
-If a language is not specified on the command line the detected language is not a language supported by CLI, the network proxy defaults to English.
-Use the following codes to set the language (the first value is for Linux, the second for Windows): en_US or enu - English de_DE or deu - German ko_KR or kor - Korean es_ES or esp - Spanish
+If a language is not specified on the command line, and the detected language is not a language supported by Intel® Command Line Interface, then the network proxy defaults to English.
+Use the following codes to set the language (the first value is for Linux, the second for Windows operating system):

+Linux OS Windows OS Language

+en_US enu English

+de_DE deu German

+es_ES esp Spanish

+zh_CN chs Simplified Chinese

+fr_FR fra French

+pt_BR ptb Portuguese (Brazilian)

+zh_TW cht Traditional Chinese

+it_IT ita Italian

+ru_RU rus Russian

+ko_KR kor Korean

+ja_JP jpn Japanese

+-d logfiledir Keeps a debug log file in the directory logfiledir .
+If you do not use this option,